nolanzurek/GraphR/README.md

 Sets the appearence of the window (`bigStep` sets the spacing of major gridlines and `smallStep` sets the spacing of minor gridlines)

-`void riemann(int functionNum, int mode, float lowerBound, float higherBound, int partitions)` Draws a riemann sum on function `functionNum` (starts at 1 in the order they were added) between `lowerBound` and `higherBound` with `partitions` partitions
+`void riemann(int functionNum, int mode, float lowerBound, float higherBound, int partitions)` Draws a riemann sum on function `functionNum` (starts at 1 in the order they were added) between `lowerBound` and `higherBound` with `partitions` partitions.
 If mode is set to
 - 1: Left riemann sum
 - 2: right riemann sum
 - 3: middle riemann sum